Call center software

-How much does a call centre phone system cost?
+How much does a contact center phone system cost?

-The direct cost of your call center phone system depends on the number of phone numbers, users, features, and the software delivery model.
-Cloud-based call center phone systems are the most affordable, with plans ranging from $20 to $150 per month per user with one-time development costs of a few thousand and usage fees of approximately $0.10 per minute and up.
+The cost of your call center phone system depends on the number of phone numbers, users, features, and the software delivery model.
+Cloud-based call center phone systems are the most affordable, with plans ranging from $20 to $150 per month per user.
+They also entail one-time development costs of a few thousand dollars and usage fees of approximately $0.10 per minute and up.

-What if you don’t like the call center software after you buy it?
+What if you don’t like the contact center software after you buy it?

-If you decide you don’t like the call center software you purchased, your recourse depends on the terms of your purchase.
+If you end up not liking the contact center software you purchased, your recourse depends on the terms.
 If you bought an annual plan, you may have no other option but to serve out your term.
-Though it’s certainly worth asking your vendor if you can cancel your contract and get a full or partial refund.
+But it’s certainly worth asking your vendor if you can cancel your contract and get a full or partial refund.

 Ready to try call center software?

-We know that connecting with your customers is vital to your business’ success.
-With Zendesk, you can set your growing support team up for success to resolve issues faster, review current customer support metrics, and improve phone support operations across the board.
+Connecting with your customers is vital to your company’s success.
+With Zendesk, you can help your support team resolve issues faster, review key customer support metrics, and improve phone support operations across the board.
 If you’re ready to deliver better customer experiences across every channel, try Zendesk call center software today.

 Before you go